Woolverine94/biniou/README.md

 </p>
 </h1>

-<p align="justify">biniou is a self-hosted webui for several kinds of GenAI (generative artificial intelligence).
-You can generate multimedia contents with AI and use a chatbot on your own computer, even without dedicated GPU and starting from 8GB RAM.
-Can work offline (once deployed and required models downloaded).</p>
+<p align="justify">biniou is a self-hosted web UI for various types of GenAI (generative artificial intelligence).
+You can generate multimedia content with AI and use a chatbot on your own computer, even without a dedicated GPU and starting from 8GB RAM.
+It can work offline (once deployed and the required models are downloaded).</p>

 <p align="center">
 <a href="#GNULinux">GNU/Linux</a> [ <a href="#OpenSUSE-Leap-155--OpenSUSE-Tumbleweed">OpenSUSE base</a> | <a href="#Rocky-93--Alma-93--CentOS-Stream-9">RHEL base</a> | <a href="#debian-12--ubuntu-22043--ubuntu-2404--linux-mint-212">Debian base</a> ] • <a href="#windows-10--windows-11">Windows</a> • <a href="#macos-intel-homebrew-install">macOS Intel (experimental)</a> • <a href="#dockerfile">Docker</a></br>